-Some folks are not sure what HOBT means when we say we have a problem with cultural appropriation, microaggressions, and a MayDay process that marginalized artists of color.
-And we understand that most people watching the parade don’t see a problem that needs solving.
+Some people were not sure what HOBT meant when we said we have a problem with cultural appropriation, micro aggressions, and a MayDay process that marginalized artists of color.

 Though the first Sunday in May in past years may have looked like a diverse celebration, it has usually been at the expense of authentic relationships and inclusion with non-white communities.
-We are choosing to listen to and prioritize the lived experiences of IBPOC artists who tell us that they have felt marginalized by HOBT’s MayDay process.
-Changing the world starts with changing ourselves.
+We are choosing to listen to and prioritize the lived experiences of IBPOC artists who have told us that they have felt marginalized by HOBT’s MayDay process.
+Changing the world starts with changing ourselves!

 HOBT's MayDay process brought together the work of up to 1,000 people to build a parade, festival and ceremony attended by thousands on the first Sunday in May.
 Nearly every aspect of the parade and ceremony were built from scratch each year in a community build process that did not begin until April.
 Artistic creation of this scale in such a brief timeline fosters a sense of urgency that asked too few people to do too much work over too short a period of time, for too little compensation, particularly artists of color.
 The feverish pace of the work did not make time to address microaggressions, opaque decision-making, and cultural appropriation.
 It also replicated systemic oppressions of unpaid emotional labor for women and femmes and communities of color.

 "[the MayDay Parade] hadn't genuinely made itself safe for people who aren't liberal in a white, South Side kind of way....
 There's a lot of work to be done around the soul and identity of this space that goes beyond mission statements.”